-The ability to live within your means is powerful financial discipline, because you’ll have less stress at the most stressful times, when other things go south, like income or investment returns.
+The ability to live within your means is powerful financial discipline.
+You will have less stress at the most stressful times, when other things go south, like income or investment returns.
 How much you make doesn’t determine how much you have, and how much you have doesn’t determine how much you need.

 6. A changing and open mind is healthy; be flexible.

 During your lifetime, it’s okay for your values and goals to evolve.
-Thinking about your first college major is a good example of how our goals can change during our lifetime.
+Thinking about your first college major is a good example of how our goals change during our lifetime.
 Allowing yourself to change your mind is a superpower, when you’re young and when you’re older.
 Ronald Reagan was a democrat when he was young.

 7. Everything has a price.

 The price of a career is time.
-The time spent to develop a career usually comes from friends, family and other relationships.
+The time spent to develop a career usually comes from your time with friends, family and other relationships.
 The price of inactivity is poor health later in life.
 The price of spoiling kids is setting them up to live a disappointing and sheltered life.

-Everything worthwhile has a price and that payment can often come due much later.
+Everything worthwhile has a price and the payment often comes due much later.
 Most things we want are worth it, but we should know their price and never ignore their true costs.
 Once we accept the true cost of things, we begin to view relationships, autonomy and creativity with greater value.

 8. Money is not the greatest measure of success.

 Money doesn’t provide the things you want most.
 No amount of money can bring your perfect spouse, good character, contentment and empathy towards others.
 In fact, in retirement, the amount of guaranteed lifetime income is the true measure of success and security, not the amount of one’s assets.
 ROI in retirement means Reliability of Income.

 9. Don’t blindly accept all advice you’re given (unless it’s mine).